Worldwide Photographic Journeys

 At this time of year, the Himalayan vistas are often quite extraordinary and from different places on the Singalila Ridge, you can see panoramas of Himalayan ridges stretching away into the distance to the great ice-clad peaks of the Main Range.
 The scene is often dominated by the huge massif of Kangchenjunga (or Kanchenjunga), at 8,586m or 28,169ft this is one of the highest peaks on earth.

-There is also a hide/blind we can visit where many birds and sometimes even Red Pandas come to feed!
+There is also a hide/blind behind our lodge where many birds and rarely even Red Pandas come to feed!
+Yellow-throated Martens are fairly regular at the hide.

-Lots of bird species inhabit Singalila, and while flycatchers, warblers and some others head for the foothills and plains in the colder months, many species remain, including the most spectacular birds of the Eastern Himalayas.
+Lots of bird species inhabit Singalila, and while cuckoos, flycatchers, warblers and some other species head for the foothills and plains in the colder months, many species remain, including some of the most spectacular birds of the Eastern Himalayas.

-Red Panda: Day 7 Today we will descend to Bhadrapur airport where our expedition ends this afternoon.
+Red Panda: Day 8 Today we will descend to Bhadrapur airport and take a late afternoon flight to Kathmandu.
+Our expedition ends upon arrival at Kathmandu.